Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Incrementally copy data from Amazon RDS to Amazon S3.
 Create an AWS Glue Data Catalog of the data in Amazon S3.
 Use Amazon Athena to query the data.
 - [x] Incrementally copy data from Amazon RDS to Amazon S3.
 Load and store the most recent 6 months of data in Amazon Redshift.
 Configure an Amazon Redshift Spectrum table to connect to all historical data.

-### A company leverages Amazon Athena for ad-hoc queries against data stored in Amazon S3.
-The company wants to implement additional controls to separate query execution and query history among users, teams, or applications running in the same AWS account to comply with internal security policies.
-Which solution meets these requirements?

-- [ ] Create an S3 bucket for each given use case, create an S3 bucket policy that grants permissions to appropriate individual IAM users. and apply the S3 bucket policy to the S3 bucket.
-- [ ] Create an Athena workgroup for each given use case, apply tags to the workgroup, and create an IAM policy using the tags to apply appropriate permissions to the workgroup.
-- [x] Create an IAM role for each given use case, assign appropriate permissions to the role for the given use case, and add the role to associate the role with Athena.
-- [ ] Create an AWS Glue Data Catalog resource policy for each given use case that grants permissions to appropriate individual IAM users, and apply the resource policy to the specific tables used by Athena.

-### A company wants to use an automatic machine learning (ML) Random Cut Forest (RCF) algorithm to visualize complex real-world scenarios, such as detecting seasonality and trends, excluding outers, and imputing missing values.
-The team working on this project is non-technical and is looking for an out-of-the-box solution that will require the LEAST amount of management overhead.
-Which solution will meet these requirements?

-- [x] Use an AWS Glue ML transform to create a forecast and then use Amazon QuickSight to visualize the data.
-- [ ] Use Amazon QuickSight to visualize the data and then use ML-powered forecasting to forecast the key business metrics.
-- [ ] Use a pre-build ML AMI from the AWS Marketplace to create forecasts and then use Amazon QuickSight to visualize the data.
-- [ ] Use calculated fields to create a new forecast and then use Amazon QuickSight to visualize the data.

-### A retail company's data analytics team recently created multiple product sales analysis dashboards for the average selling price per product using Amazon QuickSight.
-The dashboards were created from .csv files uploaded to Amazon S3.
-The team is now planning to share the dashboards with the respective external product owners by creating individual users in Amazon QuickSight.
-For compliance and governance reasons, restricting access is a key requirement.
-The product owners should view only their respective product analysis in the dashboard reports.
-Which approach should the data analytics team take to allow product owners to view only their products in the dashboard?

-- [ ] Separate the data by product and use S3 bucket policies for authorization.
-- [x] Separate the data by product and use IAM policies for authorization.
-- [ ] Create a manifest file with row-level security.
-- [ ] Create dataset rules with row-level security.

 ### A company has developed an Apache Hive script to batch process data stared in Amazon S3.
 The script needs to run once every day and store the output in Amazon S3.
 The company tested the script, and it completes within 30 minutes on a small local three-node cluster.
 Which solution is the MOST cost-effective for scheduling and executing the script?

 - [ ] Create an AWS Lambda function to spin up an Amazon EMR cluster with a Hive execution step.
 Set KeepJobFlowAliveWhenNoSteps to false and disable the termination protection flag.
 Use Amazon CloudWatch Events to schedule the Lambda function to run daily.
 - [ ] Use the AWS Management Console to spin up an Amazon EMR cluster with Python Hue.
 Hive, and Apache Oozie.
 Set the termination protection flag to true and use Spot Instances for the core nodes of the cluster.
 Configure an Oozie workflow in the cluster to invoke the Hive script daily.
 - [x] Create an AWS Glue job with the Hive script to perform the batch operation.
 Configure the job to run once a day using a time-based schedule.
 - [ ] Use AWS Lambda layers and load the Hive runtime to AWS Lambda and copy the Hive script.
 Schedule the Lambda function to run daily by creating a workflow using AWS Step Functions.

-### A company wants to improve the data load time of a sales data dashboard.
-Data has been collected as .csv files and stored within an Amazon S3 bucket that is partitioned by date.
-The data is then loaded to an Amazon Redshift data warehouse for frequent analysis.
-The data volume is up to 500 GB per day.
-Which solution will improve the data loading performance?

-- [ ] Compress .csv files and use an INSERT statement to ingest data into Amazon Redshift.
-- [ ] Split large .csv files, then use a COPY command to load data into Amazon Redshift.
-- [x] Use Amazon Kinesis Data Firehose to ingest data into Amazon Redshift.
-- [ ] Load the .csv files in an unsorted key order and vacuum the table in Amazon Redshift.

-### A company has a data warehouse in Amazon Redshift that is approximately 500 TB in size.
-New data is imported every few hours and read-only queries are run throughout the day and evening.
-There is a particularly heavy load with no writes for several hours each morning on business days.
-During those hours, some queries are queued and take a long time to execute.
-The company needs to optimize query execution and avoid any downtime.
-What is the MOST cost-effective solution?

-- [x] Enable concurrency scaling in the workload management (WLM) queue.
-- [ ] Add more nodes using the AWS Management Console during peak hours.
-Set the distribution style to ALL.
-- [ ] Use elastic resize to quickly add nodes during peak times.
-Remove the nodes when they are not needed.
-- [ ] Use a snapshot, restore, and resize operation.
-Switch to the new target cluster.

 ### A company analyzes its data in an Amazon Redshift data warehouse, which currently has a cluster of three dense storage nodes.
 Due to a recent business acquisition, the company needs to load an additional 4 TB of user data into Amazon Redshift.
 The engineering team will combine all the user data and apply complex calculations that require I/O intensive resources.
 The company needs to adjust the cluster's capacity to support the change in analytical and storage requirements.
 Which solution meets these requirements?